Road Rage: Legal Consequences & How to Stay Calm Driving

 By staying forgiving, you can prevent escalating confrontations and maintain emotional control on the road.

-Remember that forgiveness doesn’t mean excusing bad behavior; rather, it means releasing your own anger for your own peace of mind.
+Remember that forgiveness doesn’t mean excusing bad behaviour; rather, it means releasing your own anger for your own peace of mind.
 Forgiving others can also reduce stress and anxiety while driving, contributing to a safer and more enjoyable experience on the road.

-Consider the “what if?” scenario
+Consider the “what if?”
+Scenario

 If you find yourself in a situation where another driver is exhibiting aggressive behaviour, consider what could happen if you engage with them.
 Instead of reacting to their actions, think about the potential consequences of escalating the situation.